 |Queen's Anime Club (QAC)

 The Queen’s Anime Club's mandate is to provide and promote "anime," formally known as Japanese animation, to the Queen's community and public, as well as appreciation for Japanese art culture by various screenings and activities.
 They are a community that gives a place to belong for the Students of Queens and the People of Kingston who love/enjoy anime, manga and the Japanese culture.
 They primarily get together to watch, discuss, and share their knowledge on anime, and host events that challenge your anime knowledge and promote socializing amongst those in the group.

 |Japanese Relations at Queen’s||

-The club promotes Japanese culture and foster international understanding to Queen's students and the Kingston community.
+The club promotes Japanese culture to and fosters international understanding for Queen's students and the Kingston community.
 It also serves as a bridge between exchange students from both Queen's and Japan.

 |Let's learn Japanese Online (NHK)||Audio drama for Japanese learners (NHK: Japan Broadcasting Corporation)|